 If the tenured faculty member's performance improves as a result of the Consultation, the matter will end there.
 If the Provost believes insufficient improvement in the tenured faculty member's performance has resulted from the Tenured Faculty Consultation, the Provost shall bring any allegation of substantial decline in performance to the Faculty Review Committee.
 In these circumstances, the Faculty Review Committee will read the Tenured Faculty Consultation and all supplementary documents, including any plan for improvement, the remedial steps taken, and evidence of improvement by the established deadlines.
 The Faculty Review Committee will also meet separately with the appropriate Department Chair and the faculty member in question.
 On the basis of this review, the Faculty Review Committee will communicate to the President whether it believes there has been a substantial decline in the faculty member's professional performance or not.
 The President shall make the final decision.
-If the President decides there has not been a substantial decline in the faculty member's professional performance, the matter will end there.
 If the President decides sufficient time and opportunities have been presented and insufficient improvements have been made by the faculty member, termination for cause proceedings shall be instituted.
 These proceedings are described in 5.2.52d below.